-Top reported external factors that could have negative impacts to children as reported by % of caregivers:2
+Top reported external factors that could have negativeimpacts to children as reported by % of caregivers:2 Mala

+caregivers caregivers

-Camp closure 42% 46% Covid-19 38% 38% Drought 26% 26% Flooding 5% 7% caregivers caregivers Covid-19 Drought 38% 26% 38% 26% =
+Camp closure 42% 46%

+Covid-19 38% 38%

+Drought 26% 26%

+Flooding 5% 7%

+5

 A slightly higher proportion of girls than boys reported that camp closure would have negative impacts to them.
 A majority of them (81%) reported that the camp closure would cause a lack of access to health services.
 On the other hand, a higher proportion of boys (40%) than girls (27%) reported that camp closure would cause psychological stress to them.